FogCore/Deployment/README.md

-To test FogCore system deployment you need to have 2 hosts running Ubuntu 20.04 with Docker Engine 19.03 and know their IP addresses.
+To test FogCore system deployment you need to have 2 hosts running Ubuntu 20.04 with SSH server and know their IP addresses.

 #### First host